saumya-prakash/Project-1/README.md

-# Placement of Electric Charging Stations in a city
+# Placement of Electric Vehicle Charging Stations in a City

+## About
+-The final year project of B.Tech.
+Computer Science (2018-2022), submitted to Indian Institute of Technology, Patna